Sadie T. M. Alexander: Biography

 Sadie Tanner Mossell was born on January 2, 1898, in Philadelphia to Aaron Albert Mossell II and Mary Louisa Tanner (born 1867).
 Mossell attended high school in Washington, D.C. at the M Street School, now known as Dunbar High School, graduating in 1915.
+She was able to do so because she stayed with her uncle Dr. Lewis Baxter Moore and step aunt at their home on the campus of Howard University.

 Mossell returned to Philadelphia to study at the School of Education at the University of Pennsylvania, graduating in 1918.
 There, she faced numerous hardships, due to her race and gender, such as poor advising, false accusations of plagiarism, and other students stealing her intellectual property.
 She pursued graduate work in economics, also at Penn, earning her master's in 1919.
-Awarded the Francis Sergeant Pepper fellowship, she was able to continue her studies and in 1921 became the first African-American woman in the United States to earn a PhD from an American university.
+Awarded the Francis Sergeant Pepper fellowship, she was able to continue her studies and in 1921 became one of the first three African-American women to earn a PhD from an American university (along with Georgiana Simpson and Eva Beatrice Dykes, all within days of one another).

 Finding it difficult to get professorship work in Philadelphia as an African-American even with her doctorate, Mossell decided to take an actuarial job with the black-owned North Carolina Mutual Life Insurance Company in Durham, North Carolina, and worked there for two years.

-In 1919, Sadie Tanner Mossell was elected the first national President of Delta Sigma Theta.
+In 1919, she was elected the first national President of Delta Sigma Theta.
 Mossell Alexander also served as the legal advisor to Delta Sigma Theta sorority for 35 years.
-She was in contact with the Alpha Chapter of Delta Sigma Theta since 1915 when she arrived at the University of Pennsylvania.
+She was in contact with the Alpha chapter of Delta Sigma Theta since 1915 when she arrived at the University of Pennsylvania.
 However, she needed five students to charter a chapter of the sorority, which was not possible until 1918.
-In March 1918, the Gamma Chapter of Delta Sigma Theta was established with Mossell as its first President.
-At the request of the Alpha Chapter, the four existing chapters of Delta Sigma Theta were called to convene at Howard University in December 1919.
+In March 1918, the Gamma chapter of Delta Sigma Theta was established with Mossell as its first President.
+At the request of the Alpha chapter, the four existing chapters of Delta Sigma Theta were called to convene at Howard University in December 1919.
 The sorority planned to host their meetings in the women's dormitory on campus until Mossell's uncle Lewis Baxter Moore offered his office as a meeting place.
 At this convention, the Grand Chapter of the sorority was established, taking the sorority from a loose federation of chapters to a national body.
-Under, Mossell's leadership the Sorority expanded to new locales in the West, the South, and further into the Midwest and Northeast.
+Under Mossell's leadership the Sorority expanded to new locales in the West, the South, and further into the Midwest and Northeast.
 She also initiated Delta's first national program, May Week.